MAKEUP PRODUCTS (NON-PERMANENT)

 4149

-Chemicals and contaminants associated with cancer can be found in food and a lot of other common items.
-Still, no area of consumer items is subject to less government direction than cosmetics and other personal care products, including NYC Lip Sliders Tinted Lip Balm.
-Although most of the contaminants and chemicals in cosmetics in all likelihood pose minimal risk, being exposed to a few has been associated with worrying health conditions, such as cancer.
+Chemicals and contaminants associated with cancer are found in food, water, and lots of other ordinary goods.
+However, no kind of consumer goods is susceptible to less government inspection than cosmetics, including NYC Lip Sliders Tinted Lip Balm.
+Although most of the chemicals and contaminants in cosmetics and personal care products in all likelihood present minimal risk, subjection to some has been associated with significant health problems, such as cancer.